by Gary Foreman

 I am frustrated by stories on conventional financial planning.
 I have been "downsized" three times in my career and suffered a major setback each time, so the usual planning doesn't succeed.
 Also, technical jobs are few and low-paying in my area so it's harder to come back each time.

-A data center where I worked was closed in 1990 and it took me nine years to work my way back up to the same income.
+A data center where I worked was closed in 12 years ago and it took me nine years to work my way back up to the same income.
 Plus, I had to "eat" my 401(k) portfolio to survive.
 Then of course, I was penalized by the government in extra taxes.
 Just this month, my current company downsized with no notice and I was laid off at 53.
 Luckily I have a good emergency nest egg, but my new job will be a $2.50 per hour pay cut.
-The advantage is that I'm switching to a health care company where layoffs don't seem to happen, but again, I'm working my way back up.
+The advantage is that I'm switching to a company where layoffs don't seem to happen, but again, I'm working my way back up.
 Any helpful hints on surviving in the New Economy, where job security is nil?

 Nick T. in Sioux Falls, SD